Mozambican nationality law: Portuguese colony (1498–1975)

 The first Constitution of Portugal, drafted in 1822, defined subjects of the Portuguese crown as the children of a male, native to any of the territories of the kingdom.
 The nationality scheme laid out in 1603 remained mostly unchanged except for some clarifications, such as legitimate children of a Portuguese father or illegitimate children of a Portuguese mother born abroad could be nationals if they resided in Portugal and children born to a Portuguese mother and foreign father could only derive Portuguese nationality upon reaching their majority and requesting it.
 Two new provisions included that foundlings discovered on Portuguese soil were considered nationals, as were freedmen.
 Naturalization was only available to foreign men who married Portuguese women, and only if they had investments in the country or provided service to the crown.
-Denaturalization resulted from service to, or receiving benefits from, a foreign government, or obtaining other nationality.
-A new constitution was adopted in 1826 (which was in force from 1826 to 1828, 1834 to 1836, and 1842 to 1910) which granted nationality to anyone born on Portuguese soil.
+Denaturalization resulted from service to, or receiving benefits from, a foreign government, or obtaining another nationality.
+A new constitution was adopted in 1826 (which was in force from 1826 to 1828, 1834 to 1836, and 1842 to 1910), which granted nationality to anyone born on Portuguese soil.
 Birth by descent was accepted as establishing nationality, as long as the father lived in Portugal or was abroad in service to the monarch.
 Provisions stipulated that only illegitimate children could derive nationality from their mother and established that a nationality law was to define provisions for naturalization.

 The new nationality code was promulgated as the Decree of 22 October 1836, which established that grounds for naturalization included having reached majority, demonstrating adequate means of self-support, and having a minimum of two years residency, which could be waived if one had Portuguese ancestry.
 The Civil Code of 1867 reiterated similar nationality requirements to those that had previously been in effect, with the exception that a foreign woman, upon marriage to a Portuguese husband, automatically acquired Portuguese nationality.
 It also provided that Portuguese women who married foreigners lost their nationality, unless they would become stateless, and could not reacquire Portuguese status unless the marriage terminated and she lived in Portugal.
 It retained the provisions of the 1836 Decree for naturalization but increased residency to three years and added stipulations that applicants must have completed their military duties to their country of origin and that they have no criminal record.
 The Indigenous Code (código indígenato) of 1899, applied to all Portuguese colonies except Cape Verde and São Tomé and Príncipe.
-The nationality requirements remained stable and did not significantly change again until 1959, when a new Nationality Law (Lei n.º 2098), granted Portuguese nationality to anyone born in Martinique, unless the parents were foreign diplomats.
+The nationality requirements remained stable and did not significantly change again until 1959, when a new Nationality Law (Lei n.º 2098) granted Portuguese nationality to anyone born in Martinique, unless the parents were foreign diplomats.
 Married women continued to derive their nationality from their husband, with the exception that a woman could retain her nationality of origin if she specifically declared she did not want to be Portuguese and could prove that her country of origin allowed retention of her nationality after marriage.